HugoNip/ROSBridgeConnection1.1v-Array/README.md

 ### Step5: Add components Ros Connector and Vp Data Subscriber for RosConnector4Unity3D
 ### Step6: Run WEB socket to get the Ros Bridge Server Url for Ros Connector
 ```
-open a new terminal
+open a new terminal (do not close it)
 ~$ roscore

-open a new terminal
+open a new terminal (do not close it)
 ~$ roslaunch rosbridge_server rosbridge_websocket.launch
 ```
 #### Ros Bridge Server Url: localhost (ROS_MASTER_URI=http://localhost:11311)